T Rowe's challenge to Dell deal may fuel critics of 'appraisal'

-WILMINGTON, Del (Reuters) - An increasingly popular tactic used by hedge funds and others to extract more money from buyouts could soon face a major courtroom test when a big investor in Dell Inc may argue that it should be paid a higher price for the 2013 acquisition of the PC maker.
+WILMINGTON, Del, May 11 (Reuters) - An increasingly popular tactic used by hedge funds and others to extract more money from buyouts could face a major courtroom test as soon as Monday, when a big investor in Dell Inc may argue that it should be paid a higher price for the 2013 acquisition of the PC maker.

 The strategy, known as “appraisal,” usually involves an investor who opposes a buyout price asking a judge to determine the fair value for the stock.
 The tactic is also known as “dissenter’s rights” and is meant to protect investors from underpriced buyouts, but some Wall Street dealmakers say hedge funds use it as a hold-up strategy to squeeze extra money from mergers.